 Chris holds a Bachelor of Arts Degree in Asian Studies, a Master of Public Administration and a Doctor of Public Health Degree from the University of Hawaii at Manoa.
 He is also a Board Certified Emergency Manager.

-This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval Hi62792018-18) for 1 Social Work continuing education contact hour.
+Valid for the live webinar only: This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval Hi62792018-18) for 1 Social Work continuing education contact hour.

-This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Valid for the live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
 Approval valid through 5/30/2020; OCEAN ID #2018-20.

 There is no conflict of interest for any planner or presenter with this learning activity.

-To receive a Certificate of Completion, the registration fee must be paid, and each individual wanting a Certificate of Completion must complete the Evaluation form after the webinar and attest to their attendance at the session.
+To receive a Certificate of Completion, the registration fee must be paid, and each individual wanting a Certificate of Completion must complete the Evaluation after the webinar and attest to their attendance at the session.
 The HAH Evaluation will be made available to registrants through SurveyMonkey.

 Please allow 30 days for processing.
 For more information contact Lori Henning at email@example.com.